untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 ## `streamingPolicy`

-`setEntityMeshAsync` accepts a `streamingPolicy` parameter to control how geometry is uploaded to the GPU.
-For standalone assets, two values are relevant:
+`setEntityMeshAsync` accepts a `streamingPolicy` parameter, but the public contract is intentionally narrow:

-- `.auto` — default; the engine chooses full upload or incremental based on asset size
-- `.immediate` — always uploads in a single pass; use for props that must appear fully formed on first frame (player characters, weapons, HUD objects)
+- `.immediate` — default for `setEntityMeshAsync`; uploads in one pass and leaves the asset GPU-resident.
+- `.auto` — used by `setEntityStreamScene(...)` internally for tile payloads so the runtime can choose full-tile upload vs OCC stub registration.
+- `.outOfCore` — internal/specialized tile OCC route; do not use it as an app-level streaming API.

 ```swift
 setEntityMeshAsync(